Mini red velvet cupcakes made from scratch, baked in a small batch and topped with a light whipped cream cheese frosting.

 - Heavy Cream.
 Cold, full-fat liquid cream.

-Step 1: Cream the butter with the sugar in a large bowl with your electric mixer or in the large mixing bowl of a stand mixer fitted with the paddle attachment or the whisk attachment at medium speed for about 1-2 minutes.
+Cream the butter and sugar in a large bowl or stand mixer at medium speed for 1–2 minutes until light and smooth.

-Step 2: Add the egg, vanilla extract, red coloring and apple cider vinegar and beat again for 2 minutes to incorporate.
+Add the egg, vanilla, red food coloring and vinegar, then beat again for about 2 minutes until fully combined.

-Step 3: Mix and sift together the dry ingredients, flour, cocoa powder, salt and baking soda.
+Whisk together the dry ingredients (flour, cocoa powder, salt and baking soda) in a separate bowl.

-Step 4: Add the flour mixture and milk into the wet ingredients alternately and in batches, mixing with a spatula until you have a homogeneous red paste.
+Add the dry ingredients and milk alternately, mixing gently with a spatula until you get a smooth red velvet batter.

-- Transfer the frosting into a large piping bag fitted with a decorating tip.
+Transfer the frosting to a piping bag fitted with your favorite tip.

 Storage